UK Travel Rule Hard-to-comply Points & How to Overcome Them

 This prevents transfers from being completed without the beneficiary business approval; hence, there would never be the need to quarantine or return any assets - and the crypto business would never hold any assets that still need Travel-Rule-clearance.
 Once again, the design of TRP protocol guarantees complete and maximum efficiency for compliance with the Travel Rule.

-According to the UK Travel Rule (see regulation 64G), crypto businesses may need to collect Travel Rule information in transfers involving self-hosted wallets, depending on the threshold and risk-based approach performed.
-According to the JMLSG Guidance, in higher-risk cases, firms should take further steps to ascertain the source of funds in the self-hosted wallets, and should only allow the transfer if their customer can prove control over the wallet via appropriate solutions, citing micro deposit and cryptographic signature as examples.
+According to the UK Travel Rule (see regulation 64G), crypto businesses may need to collect Travel Rule information in transfers involving unhosted wallets, depending on the threshold and risk-based approach performed.
+According to the JMLSG Guidance, in higher-risk cases, firms should take further steps to ascertain the source of funds in the unhosted wallets (or self-hosted wallets), and should only allow the transfer if their customer can prove control over the wallet via appropriate solutions, citing micro deposit and cryptographic signature as examples.

 Micro deposits are also known as Satoshi Tests.
 Led by the compliance and customer care team, businesses may take a manual approach and put the customer through a lengthy and complicated process.
 Usually through chat or email, the firm agrees on a small cryptocurrency amount and a time-window for the onboarded customer to send funds to a specific address.
 Once they complete the transaction, they have proved wallet control by an onboarded, identified, user.
 The cryptobusiness can whitelist that address, green-lighting transactions involving that wallet, and the user is reimbursed.

 Crypto businesses in the UK, using 21 Travel Rule, will be able to record, manage and store Satoshi Test proofs.
 However, depending on the type of the business, we may recommend using other types of verification of wallet address ownership, including the cryptographic signature mentioned in the Guidance.